 \subsection{Perplexity-based Detection}

-Text perplexity \cite{Jelinek1980InterpolatedEO} is a well-known method for evaluating the quality, or ``naturalness,'' of text.
-It is defined as the exponent of the average negative log-likelihood for each token in the text.
-More formally, given a text composed of $n$ tokens: $x = x_0, x_1, \ldots, x_n$, perplexity of this text is defined as follows:
+Perplexity~\cite{Jelinek1980InterpolatedEO} is a well-known method for measuring ``naturalness'' of text.
+Given a text $x = x_0 \ldots x_n$ composed of $n$ tokens, perplexity is defined as follows:

-It is standard to use perplexity to measure quality of LLM-generated text, using an LLM to estimate the probabilities.
-Furthermore, since many attacks against LLMs produce unnatural-looking gibberish, perplexity-based detection has been suggested as a defense~\cite{jain2023baseline, alon2023detecting}.
+It is common to use an LLM to estimate the probabilities in this expression.
+Since many attacks against LLMs produce unnatural-looking gibberish, perplexity-based detection has been suggested as a defense~\cite{jain2023baseline, alon2023detecting}.
 This defense computes the perplexity of multiple ``trusted'' texts, then compares it with the perplexity of the suspicious text.
 If the latter is significantly higher than trusted texts, or above some predefined threshold, the text is considered adversarial.

-For evaluating our jamming attack, we compute the perplexity of all blocker documents that were generated for attacking RAG systems that use the GTR-base embedding model and NQ dataset, for different LLMs.
-This provides a collection of $500$ blocker documents (since we evaluate over $5$ LLMs and $2$ target responses, for $50$ randomly sampled queries).
-We additionally compute the perplexity of all documents that were retrieved from $\docdb$ for the $50$ queries, resulting in $250$ clean documents since $k=5$ documents are retrieved per query.
-We use Llama-2-7b to compute perplexity.
+We use Llama-2-7b to compute the perplexity of all blocker documents that were generated for the GTR-base embedding model, NQ dataset, and different LLMs.
+This yields around $680$ blocker documents (since we evaluate over $6$ LLMs and $3$ target responses, for $50$ randomly sampled queries, excluding the discarded ones).
+We additionally compute the perplexity of all documents that were retrieved from $\docdb$ for these $50$ queries, yielding $250$ clean documents ($k=5$ per query).

-The results, presented in~\Cref{fig:perplexity_defense_gtr_base_nq} (a) demonstrate that this defense is indeed effective against our attack, with an ROCAUC score of $0.04$.
-As can be seen in~\Cref{fig:perplexity_defense_gtr_base_nq}, (b) the distribution of perplexity values differ significantly between the clean and blocker documents.
-Clean documents have the average perplexity of $15.93$, our blocker documents have the average perplexity of $309.37$.
-This is indeed expected, since documents generated by our attacks are gibberish.

-While perplexity filtering is an effective defense, incorporating ``naturalness'' constraints in the adversary's optimization has proved a viable circumvention strategy in a variety of settings~\cite{zhu2023autodan, barham2019interpretable, song2020adversarial}, and is an interesting direction for future work.
+The results, presented in~\Cref{fig:perplexity_defense_gtr_base_nq}(a), demonstrate that this defense is indeed effective, with an ROCAUC score of $0.05$. \Cref{fig:perplexity_defense_gtr_base_nq}(b) shows that the distribution of perplexity values differ significantly between clean and blocker documents, with average perplexity of $15.93$ and $290.64$, respectively.
+Perplexity filtering can be circumvented by incorporating ``naturalness'' constraints into the adversary's optimization~\cite{zhu2023autodan,liuautodan, barham2019interpretable, song2020adversarial}.
+This is an interesting direction for future work.